-So many of us can feel drawn to turn to food for comfort when the world goes sideways.
-Whether it's reaching for a bag of chips, a carton of ice cream, or a box of chocolate cookies when you're feeling frustrated, stressed, or overwhelmed, when emotions are running high, it can feel like the easiest solution.
+Many women turn to food for comfort when their world goes sideways.
+Whether it's reaching for a bag of chips, a pint of ice cream, or a box of chocolate when you're feeling frustrated, stressed, or overwhelmed, when emotions are running high, it can feel like the easiest solution.

-The problem is that the quick fix of sugar and carbs is momentary and will literally leave you feeling worse once that food high settles, which it inevitably does.
+The problem is that the quick fix of sugar and carbs is momentary and will leave you feeling worse once you come down from that "food high".

 So why do we do it?

 It's both evolutionary and physiological.
 Stress causes your body to automatically increase respiration, blood pressure, heart rate, metabolism, and the blood flow to your muscles.
-Your whole body goes into “fight-or-flight response.”
-And that triggers a release of a hormone called cortisol, which increases your appetite.
+Basically when you're stressed, your whole body goes into “fight-or-flight mode", triggering a release of a hormone called cortisol, which increases your appetite (and not for chicken breast or broccoli).

-Here are six powerful ways to keep a bad day from driving you to the pantry, fridge or freezer:
+Here are six powerful ways to stop a bad day from driving you to the pantry, fridge or freezer:

 1. Get outside.
 One of the quickest and best ways I know to circumvent an emotional eat is to get outside.
 Go for a walk, a run, a bike ride.
 Sit on your balcony or porch with a good book and a cold glass of water.
 Breathe in the fresh air, soak up some nature, and let your surroundings relieve your stress, naturally, instead of driving you to eat.
 There are no calories in the grass, trees, or sand.
 Moving away from the kitchen is the key.